Prostate Cancer Transatlantic Consortium (CaPTC)

 Administrative leadership of CaPTC comprises the Consortium Director, Scientific Advisory Board, and the Community Advisory Board.

 Additionally, members of CaPTC have formed working groups focused on translational research, education and training, and advocacy.

 CaPTC organizes biennial conferences on "The Science of Global Prostate Cancer Disparities in Black Men."
-The 2010 conference was supported by NCI's Division of Cancer Control and Population Sciences (DCCPS) and the Division of Cancer Prevention (DCP).
-The last conference was held November 1-4, 2012 in Nassau, The Bahamas.
+The first conference, held in 2010, was supported by NCI's Division of Cancer Control and Population Sciences (DCCPS) and the Division of Cancer Prevention (DCP).

 Anyone who is interested in eliminating the worldwide disproportionate burden of prostate cancer in black men can join the CaPTC.